 Once ready, place your rhizome into the soil and give it a light drink.
 Place your new plant in an area that gets bright but indirect sunlight.
 Then, follow the same regimen you have for the mother plant.

 It is good practice, once a year, to check your plant to see if it needs to be repotted.
-Even if it doesn’t, it is a good opportunity to check the soil and the root system, to verify if the plant is getting cramped.
+Even if it doesn’t, it is a good opportunity to check the soil and the root system to verify if the plant is getting cramped.

 So you won’t find the Black Velvet taking over your living space.
 If you have a bigger room to fill, such as one with vaulted ceilings or a large hall, the Alocasia ‘Dark Star’ may be one to consider.

-Common Problems with the Alocasia ‘Black Velvet’
+Common Problems with the Alocasia Black Velvet

 Low light levels

-Root Rot and Overwatering
+Rot and Overwatering

-Insects and pests
+Alocasia Black Velvet Insects and pests

-They breach the protective outer layer of the plant and feast on the plants nutrients.
-Apart from causing the leaves to look unsightly, they can also spread infections.
+They breach the protective outer layer of the plant and feast on the plant’s nutrients.
+Besides causing the leaves to look unsightly, they can also spread infections.

-If you notice white spots forming on the leaves you should also check for spider mites.
+If you notice white spots forming on the leaves, you should also check for spider mites.
 Take action to remove any signs of infestation.
-You can start by trying to hose or rinse them off, or using a soapy water mix.
-If that doesn’t work you may need to use a light pesticide.
+You can start by trying to hose or rinse them off or using a soapy water mix.
+If that doesn’t work, you may need to use a light pesticide.